johnbywater/drops/glossary.md

 **Feeling**

-A feeling is a process of appropriation that results in the subjective objectification of other actual occasions.
+A feeling is a process of appropriation that results in the subjective objectification of other actual occasions as a unified feeling (the feelings that comprise an actual occasion).

 Feelings feel feelings that have already been felt.